The connection of user experience design and disability support

 This breaking-down process led to another realization: there are many ways for people with disabilities to participate in activities, not just one "correct" way.

-I used to think participation meant doing things the same way as everyone else — and I didn't realise I held that assumption until it was challenged.
+I used to think participation meant doing things the same way as everyone else.
+I didn't realise I held that assumption until it was challenged.

 That moment shifted something in me.
-I stopped measuring participation against a single standard and started asking: what does engagement actually look like for this person?
-It's the same question I now bring to UX research — resisting the assumption that users should behave a certain way, and instead watching closely for what they're actually doing and why.
+I stopped measuring participation against a single standard and started asking myself a new question.
+What does engagement actually look like for this person?
+It's the same question I now bring to UX research.
+I resist the assumption that users should behave a certain way, and instead watch closely for what they're actually doing and why.